-Funding g Target Funding m nechanism Individual / Group Community Individual / Group Community Low High · Fees & Charges (Low) General Rates (High)Grants & Other · Grants & Other (Low)
+Funding Target Funding mechanism Individual / Group Community Individual / Group Community Low High Fees & Charges (Low) General Rates (High) Grants & Other (Low)

 Comment: This Activity includes Cemeteries, the cost of which is approximately half-funded through user charges.
 However, the Activity as a whole is considered to provide benefit to the community as a whole, and therefore most appropriately funded through general rates.